crossplane/crossplane/design/one-pager-composition-environment-beta.md

 more complexity to it by adding generic Crossplane resource references to the `Composition Environment` in some way.

-At the best of our knowledge, mostly power users are selecting and merging multiple `EnvironmentConfig`s from a single Composition, potentially abusing the functionality at times, instead of using simpler approaches.
+To the best of our knowledge, it is mostly power users who are selecting and merging multiple `EnvironmentConfig`s from a single Composition, potentially abusing the functionality at times, instead of using simpler approaches.
 However, we would still need the same knobs as long as we allow selecting by labels, which we know is a widely used functionality as it allows us to refer to dynamically created `EnvironmentConfig`s.

 This could also be evaluated in light of the need to add arbitrary Crossplane resource referencing capabilities to the `Composition Environment`, as